Skip to content

 This creates a .agents/ directory with an initial agentsync.toml and an AGENTS.md file.

 Edit .agents/agentsync.toml to define which assistants you use.
-By default, it includes configurations for Claude Code and GitHub Copilot.
+By default, it includes configurations for Claude Code, GitHub Copilot, Cursor, Codex CLI, and a root AGENTS.md target.

 [agents.claude]